 Gay Men’s Health Summit in Review: A Q&A with Momentum Study Coordinator Jamie Forrest

-published on April 19, 2024 in Pacific AIDS Network
+published on November 21, 2024 in Pacific AIDS Network

 It was my first year attending the Gay Men’s Health Summit this November (the 8th annual organized by the Community-Based Research Centre for Gay Men’s Health) and the organizers dished out an impressive program.
 While efforts to de-stigmatize HIV testing have been encouraging everyone who has ever had sex to get tested (an important effort!)
 HIV remains a heavy burden for the gay community, an issue conference organizers insist needs to be brought into the light.
 While in Vancouver it is estimated that 1 in 1000 people have HIV in the general population, when you look at just the gay male population, the number is 1 I 5.
 Needless to say, it remains as important as ever to gather to discuss how HIV is a key health concern for the gay men’s community.
 To keep the discussion going, I connected with Jaime Forrest, the coordinator of the Momentum sexual health study, to hear his reflections on what was presented at the Summit.